Guide to Sensitive Industries

 If Domicile is not provided, the rules will conservatively deem the entity “foreign” for any foreign rules we create.

 These rules otherwise operate according to the same structure as other SI rules (Threshold Disclosure, Pre-Approval, Hard Stop).

 Q. What information needs to be provided for FundApps Sensitive Industries?

-A. For clients currently subscribed to the Shareholding Disclosure service, there is only one additional Property required for SI to run.
+A. For clients currently subscribed to the Shareholding Disclosure service, there is one additional property required for SI to run.

-This Property is "GICSIndustries" (i.e. the GICS code), which refers to the Global Industry Classification Standard.
-The GICS code defines which industry or industries an issuer operates in.
-The GICS code is a 6-digit code that is matched against the list of Industry Thresholds.
+This property is GICSSubIndustries (i.e. the GICS code), which refers to the Global Industry Classification Standard.
+The GICS code is an 8-digit code used to define the sub-industry or sub-industries an issuer operates.
+This code is matched against the list of industry thresholds.

 Q. How can I enable Sensitive Industries?

 A. The SI rule package involves a subscription fee.
-If you have any questions about SI or are interested in a demo, please contact your CSM or contact firstname.lastname@example.org.
+If you have any questions about SI or are interested in a demo, please contact your CSM or FundApps Support.

-Q. Which jurisdictions are currently covered by Sensitive Industries?
+Q. Which jurisdictions are covered by Sensitive Industries?